 If your travel is unavoidable for any reason, it is nothing to worry about.
 It is safe to travel to South Korea if you take all the necessary precautions.

 How Safe is South Korea?

 Overall, the country is pretty cool!
 You get everything from bustling big metropolitan cities to the myriad and majestic mountains that are perfectly poised for hiking.
 Let’s not forget about the delicious mouth-watering food and the serene Buddhist temples.
-All this combined together make South Korea an exciting destination to travel for nature and city lovers both.
+All this combined makes South Korea an exciting destination to travel to for nature and city lovers.